Environment

 Environmental risk management

-Each of the Group’s manufacturing facilities carries out environmental activities based on the ISO 14001 standard using the PDCA cycle under the leadership of senior management.
-The Group also works to reduce the environmental footprint of each facility by reducing and controlling pollutant emissions into the water and air.
-This is achieved by designing processes to minimize waste generation, and properly managing the waste that is generated.
+Each of Bridgestone’s manufacturing facilities carries out environmental activities based on the ISO 14001 standard using a PDCA cycle under the leadership of senior management.
+Bridgestone also works to reduce the environmental footprint of each facility by reducing and controlling pollutants emitted into the water and air.
+This is achieved by designing processes to minimize waste generation and properly managing the waste that is generated.
 To do so, it secures the necessary number of personnel tasked with reducing these environmental risks and properly managing the relevant facilities.
-As one of the measures, the Group has established Global Environmental Standards which are the necessary requirements for facilities to minimize environmental impacts.
+As one of its measures, Bridgestone has established Global Environmental Standards outlining the necessary requirements for facilities to minimize environmental impacts.

-The Group has established a Global Environmental Standard for EMS that stipulates the minimum EMS elements that should be followed to achieve the intended outcome.
-The Group will apply this standard to all Bridgestone Group sites that have not obtained ISO 14001 certification.
+Bridgestone has established a Global Environmental Standard for EMS that stipulates the minimum EMS elements that should be followed to achieve the intended outcome.
+Bridgestone will apply this standard to all Bridgestone Group sites that have not obtained ISO 14001 certification.

 Environmental risks Main risk reduction initiatives

 Air pollution Established a Global Environmental Standard for prevention or minimization of dust emissions from the rubber mixing process (to be applied to all production sites).
-In addition, step up efforts to prevent air pollution and reduce the environmental impact of combustion gases from boilers, incinerators and drying ovens, and of exhaust gases from dust collectors and local exhaust devices.
-In particular, outlets are continuously monitored using the monitoring device and conduct environmental impact assessments to prevent air pollution due to the scattering of carbon and other dust particles.
+In addition, step up efforts to prevent air pollution and reduce the environmental impact of combustion gases from boilers, incinerators, and drying ovens, and of exhaust gases from dust collectors and local exhaust devices.
+In particular, continuously monitor outlets using monitoring devices and conduct environmental impact assessments to prevent air pollution due to the scattering of carbon and other dust particles.

-Odors Efforts to reduce the odor of rubber, the Group’s major raw material, include targeting both the source and the outlet: selecting raw materials based on the use of highly sensitive odor component analysis, optimizing the manufacturing process, developing deodorizing technology and installing deodorizing devices at outlets (e.g., non-thermal plasma technology).
-Also, it carries out odor reduction initiatives such as conducting environmental impact assessment using odor diffusion simulation technology and optimizing emission conditions.
-For reducing odors other than rubber, such as solvent odors, the installation of other deodorizing technologies (e.g. catalytic combustion) with high odor removal efficiency is promoted.
+Odors Efforts to reduce the odor of rubber, Bridgestone’s major raw material, include targeting both the source and the outlet: selecting raw materials based on the use of highly sensitive odor component analysis, optimizing the manufacturing process, developing deodorizing technology, and installing deodorizing devices at outlets (e.g., non-thermal plasma technology).
+Also, carry out odor reduction initiatives such as conducting environmental impact assessment using odor diffusion simulation technology and optimizing emission conditions.
+For reducing odors other than rubber, such as solvent odors, promote the installation of other deodorizing technologies (e.g., catalytic combustion) with high odor removal efficiency.

 Wastewater Established a Global Environmental Standard for wastewater to apply to all production sites.
 In order to comply with wastewater regulations and to prevent any spills being discharged externally, the standard requires pollution reduction efforts at the source, installation of equipment to contain any spills at the source, installation of an effective wastewater treatment system, and the installation of a monitoring and shut-off system.